allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

     + Turn on the scale, and place a small cup/bowl/cupcake liner or wax paper on the scale.
     + Press the *"Tare"* or "*Zero*" button so the scale reads `0.00`.
     + Slowly add the solid until you reach the target number.
-    + Mix the solid with a tasty wet food (applesauce, pudding, yogurt).
   ],
   [
     + Push the plunger of the syringe all the way down.